 I LOVE texture rubbings & I LOVE watercolor & crayon resist paintings, so this art project is the perfect combination of both!!
 I have actually done this with 2nd grade on up to High School Art (the HS students LOVE this!).

-IO: Students will understand the difference between realistic, abstract & non-objective artwork.
+Objectives: Students will understand the difference between realistic, abstract & non-objective artwork.
 Students will learn how texture is perceived through the senses.
 Compare & contrast different textures in various artworks.
 Create 2D artwork that explores visual texture through texture rubbings.

 Delivery Day 1: